Enterprise SEO: A Comprehensive Guide

 Unlink brand mentions

-A popular and effective link-building strategy involves reaching out to people who have mentioned your brand without including a link and asking them to add one.
+A popular and effective link-building strategy involves reaching out to publisher who have mentioned your brand without including a link and asking them to add one.

 Since they have already mentioned your brand, they’re more likely to add a link because they acknowledged your brand for a reason.
 It’s usually not difficult for them to include a quick link.